pumaka/3RS_BallOnPlate/README.md

 ## Requirements

-Arduino Mega board, FreeCAD program, revolutional-prismatic-spherical joints and etc.
+Arduino Mega board, [FreeCAD](https://github.com/FreeCAD/FreeCAD) program, revolutional-prismatic-spherical joints, resistance based touchpad and etc.
 17HS4023 stepper motor did not have enough torque to sustain the structure, so i would like to suggest ones with stronger torque, like MG996R.

 enjoy!